AndreaMoschetto/rpg-player-simulation/README.md

 # Player_RPG
-A Software Engineering project to test some design-patterns
+A Software Engineering project to test design-patterns working togeter

 This software represents a portion of a RPG System.
 In this project you can see some features such as: